 Τhat said, it is also the longest phase of the project management lifecycle, where most resources are being utilized.

 During this phase the project managers are required to compare the delivered results insofar to the initial ones, hence draw conclusions about the progress made.
+With Elorus time tracking, you and your customers can overview the progress of projects and tasks, while at the same time, your logged hours can be invoiced automatically.

 This is when the managers can make the necessary strategy adjustments so that everything aligns with the project management objectives.
 A quite useful tool to carry out this assessment is key performance indicators (KPIs) which will help you evaluate important aspects such as: